SorkinType/TASSchoolHand/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+2000 EN QUAD: not included in any glyphset definition
- * U+2001 EM QUAD: not included in any glyphset definition
+ * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+2003 EM SPACE: try adding nushu
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
- * U+2004 THREE-PER-EM SPACE: not included in any glyphset definition
- * U+2005 FOUR-PER-EM SPACE: not included in any glyphset definition
- * U+2006 SIX-PER-EM SPACE: not included in any glyphset definition
+ * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, math, coptic, cherokee
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, tifinagh, malayalam, math, coptic, canadian-aboriginal, syriac, tai-le
+ * U+030A COMBINING RING ABOVE: try adding syriac
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
- * U+2007 FIGURE SPACE: not included in any glyphset definition
+ * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
- * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
+ * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
- * U+200A HAIR SPACE: not included in any glyphset definition
+ * U+0327 COMBINING CEDILLA: not included in any glyphset definition
- * U+202F NARROW NO-BREAK SPACE: try adding one of: mongolian, yi
- * U+205F MEDIUM MATHEMATICAL SPACE: not included in any glyphset definition
+ * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+221E INFINITY: try adding math
  * U+2248 ALMOST EQUAL TO: try adding math
  * U+2260 NOT EQUAL TO: try adding math
  * U+2264 LESS-THAN OR EQUAL TO: try adding math
  * U+2265 GREATER-THAN OR EQUAL TO: try adding math

-Or you can add the above codepoints to one of the subsets supported by the font: `latin` [code: unreachable-subsetting]
+Or you can add the above codepoints to one of the subsets supported by the font: `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Font has old ttfautohint applied? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/old_ttfautohint">com.google.fonts/check/old_ttfautohint</a>)</summary><div>